First direct carbon abundance measured at $z>10$ in the lensed galaxy MACS0647$-$JD: Discussion

 In this work, MACS0647$-$JD shows a slightly higher C/O compared with most other high-z galaxies observed with \JWST, probably due to its higher metallicity of 12+log(O/H)$=7.79\pm0.09$.
 We note the C/O in MACS0647$-$JD is higher than the local trend found in \citet{Nicholls2017}, but may be within the scatter.
 We emphasize that our measurement marks a milestone and the first-ever direct C/O at $z>10$, including direct metallicity via $T_{e}$ and electron density $n_{e}$, which is the most precise way to estimate the chemical abundance.

-MACS0647$-$JD, as a whole, has a mass-weighted age of $\sim50\,{\rm Myr}$ \citep{Hsiao2023a}.
-A higher C/O should not be expected, if long-lived intermediate mass stars are the main source of carbon.
-We reckon that higher C/O might be due to a longer quiescent phase followed by a recent SFR burst.
-With the formation age of $\sim150\,{\rm Myr}$ \citep{Hsiao2023a}, the first AGB stars start releasing carbon in the ISM as early as 50$\,$Myr after the onset of star formation (although the bulk of carbon is produced on timescales of several 100$\,$Myr).
-Thus, the higher C/O observed, shows metal enrichment just 400$\,$Myr after the Big Bang.
-There are also a few local galaxies with similar C/O and O/H studied by \citet{Berg2019}, suggesting that MACS0647$-$JD may have undergone a very efficient and rapid burst of star formation, or has a low effective oxygen abundance yield (see \citealt{Berg2019} Figure 12 therein) and could hint that very bursty star formation is important for star formation in the first few million years.
-Such higher C/O ratio can also originate from exotic stellar populations, including the super massive stars in proto globular clusters \citep{Charbonnel2023} or possibly Pop {\sc iii} heritage if extremely low metallicity \citep{Vanni2023,DEugenio2023}.
+MACS0647$-$JD has a mass-weighted stellar age of approximately $50\,$Myr \citep{Hsiao2023a}.
+If long-lived intermediate-mass stars are the dominant source of carbon, such a high C/O ratio would not be expected at this early stage.
+However, this enrichment may be explained by a quiescent phase followed by a recent burst of star formation.
+With a formation age of $\sim150\,$Myr \citep{Hsiao2023a}, the first AGB stars could have started releasing carbon into the ISM as early as $\sim50\,$Myr after the onset of star formation, though the majority of carbon is typically produced over timescales of several hundred Myr.
+The observed elevated C/O ratio, therefore, suggests early metal enrichment, occurring just $\sim400\,$Myr after the Big Bang.

+There are also a few local galaxies with similar C/O and O/H studied by \citet{Berg2019}, suggesting that MACS0647$-$JD may have undergone a very efficient and rapid burst of star formation, or has a low effective oxygen abundance yield ({more oxygen outflow;} see \citealt{Berg2019} Figure 12 therein) and could hint that very bursty star formation is important for star formation in the first few million years.
+Such higher C/O ratio can also originate from exotic stellar populations, including the super massive stars in proto globular clusters \citep{Charbonnel2023} or possibly Pop {\sc iii} heritage if extremely low metallicity \citep{Vanni2023,DEugenio2024}. {As shown in Figure \ref{fig:co}, the C/O versus O/H relation in MACS0647$-$JD cannot be explained by Population II core-collapse supernovae (CCSNe), but is consistent with enrichment from {faint (low-energy) supernovae from pure Pop {\sc iii}}.}